The Group (Australian TV series): Guests

 The role of Laura Bent was played by Roslyn Wilson, cast at the last minute when the original actress, Wendy Hughes, was released to take a role in a production of Butterflies are Free.
 Wilson had not acted professionally, but she had performing experience in amateur theatre and as a singer-guitarist.
 At the time she auditioned for The Group, she was working as a secretary in an advertising agency and had, producer Don Harmon said at the time, 'the same quality of innocence that Marilyn Monroe used to have.'

 Production personnel

-The series was produced by Don Cash and Bill Harmon, devised by Anne Hall and written by David Sale, who the following year collaborated on the phenomenally successful soap opera Number 96.
+The series was produced by Don Cash and Bill Harmon, devised by Anne Hall and most episodes were written by David Sale, who the following year collaborated on the phenomenally successful soap opera Number 96.
+At least one episode ('This week she has a fellow') was written by Marcus Cooney.
 Despite its popularity The Group was not renewed beyond its original series of 13 half-hour episodes.